 For example, you’ll get alerts when links break or products are out of stock.
 And all Amazon data gets updated every 24 hours (without needing API keys).

-All you need to get started is copy and paste the Amazon URL into your dashboard, and Lasso creates your affiliate link.
+Turning an Amazon URL into an affiliate link is as simple as copy and pasting.
+Copy the Amazon URL into your dashboard, and Lasso creates your affiliate link.

 You can add it to your posts from inside the